 History of Big Shoals

-Native Americans, including Apalachee and Timucuan peoples, lived in and used the Big Shoals area for centuries.
+Native Americans, including the Apalachee and Timucuan, lived in the Big Shoals area for centuries.
 The area’s limestone provided a quarry site to make stone-chipped tools essential for hunting and fishing, while the nearby mineral springs were revered for their healing properties.
-By the early 1800s European settlers had begun to arrive, forcing most Native Americans to leave the area.
+By the early 1800s, European settlers had begun to arrive, forcing most Native Americans to leave the area.